TheRebo/Password-Manager/README.md

 - master_password.dat (To save the Master Password you entered)
 - passwords.dat (To save a list of your saved passwords, along with encrypted passwords)

 So...
-DON'T DELETE THE FILE, IF YOU DON'T WANT TO LOSE YOUR PASSWORD DATA!!!.
+DON'T DELETE THE FILES, IF YOU DON'T WANT TO LOSE YOUR PASSWORD DATA!!!.

 DISCLAIMER!!! - THIS SCRIPT WAS CREATED WITH THE HELP OF AI!!!